-Since the fair value of assets categorised within Level 1 or Level 2 of the fair value hierarchy reflect market-observable prices or inputs, their valuation is inherently less uncertain than for those assets categorised within Level 3 of the fair value hierarchy.
-While the determination of fair value in relation to Level 3 assets is subject to careful consideration and consultation with a range of reliable and independent sources, the impact of external factors - such as rising interest rates and inflationary pressures, increased geopolitical tension and global supply issues - on the valuation of these assets remains uncertain.
-The Board and management continue to monitor and evaluate the appropriateness of specific valuation techniques and the judgements and estimates used when determining the fair value of these assets to assess whether material adjustments to their carrying value may be required.
+Since the fair value of assets categorised within Level 1 or Level 2 of the fair value hierarchy reflect market observable prices or inputs, their valuation is inherently less uncertain than for assets categorised within Level 3 of the fair value hierarchy.
+While the determination of fair value for Level 3 assets is subject to careful consideration and consultation with a range of reliable and independent sources, the impact of external factors, such as climate change, rising interest rates and inflationary pressures, increased geopolitical tension and global supply issues, on the valuation of these assets remains uncertain.
+The Board and management continue to monitor and evaluate the appropriateness of specific valuation techniques and the judgements and estimates used when determining the fair value of these assets to assess whether material adjustments may be required to their carrying value.